TheNexusAvenger/Nexus-VR-Core/docs/design.md

 # Design
+!!!
+Warning
+    `NexusWrappedInstance` will be removed in a future version.
+The design covered is deprecated as well.

 The core design of Nexus VR Core is based on the features of [Nexus Wrapped Instance](https://github.com/TheNexusAvenger/Nexus-Wrapped-Instance), such as being able to manually invoke